contractpendev/hyperledger-basic-network/cli/README.md

 ## I am trying to get composer cli to run successfully

+This containing git project starts hyperledger successfully, go up to the project hyperledger-basic-network to read its README.md.

-In here I am attempting to use the composer command line to connect to hyperledger.
+In here I am attempting to use the composer command line to connect to hyperledger within this project.

 Install the composer-cli as follows.